MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 ### Information worker deployment flow

-Phases 1-3 of the deployment flow for Information Workers should typically follow the standard deployment flow as pictured above.
+Phases 1-3 of the deployment flow for information workers should typically follow the standard deployment flow as pictured above.
 Adjust the methods used at each step as needed in your environment:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/information-worker-deployment.png" alt-text="Diagram that shows deployment flow for information workers.":::

 1. Phase 1: Onboarding
-   1. Entra Verified ID service used to acquire a Temporary Access Pass
+   1. Microsoft Entra Verified ID service used to acquire a Temporary Access Pass
 1. Phase 2: Portable credential registration
    1. Microsoft Authenticator app passkey (preferred)
    1. FIDO2 security key